pdf file for printing - esl rules and regs revised NOV 2022 .pdf

 A “Top Eleven Competition” will be organized each year.
 The winners will be presented with a cheque for £75 and a “to keep” award.
 They will also hold “THE TOP ELEVEN TROPHY” for one year.
 The Runner-Up will be presented with the “Knockout Runner-up Cup and a “to keep” award.

 12.1 Rules shall be in accordance with the Laws of the Sport of Bowls unless otherwise provided for within these rules.

 12.2 Eligibility is open only to Member Clubs of the EAST SURREY BOWLS LEAGUE.

 12.3 Matches are to be played on a knockout basis.
 The winning Club will proceed to the next round.

 12.4 The competition comprises five disciplines and the first team to win 3 are declared the winners and progress to the next round.
 All disciplines must produce a clear winner.
 THE DISCIPLINES ARE: Two Wood Singles (21 ends), Four Wood Singles (21 shots), Four Wood Pairs (21 ends), Three Wood Triples (18 ends) and a Two Wood Fours (21 ends).
-The Challenger (the club at the top of each pairing) must offer for the Preliminary Round their opponents 3 dates, one of which must be a weekend date before the first round of the “Fixed Date” League matches.
+The Challenger (the club at the top of each pairing) must offer for the Preliminary Round their opponents 3 dates, one of which must be a weekend date before the second round of the “Fixed Date” League matches.
 For the subsequent rounds the offer must be made by the Challenger no later than one week after the closing date of the previous round.
 The Challenger will have choice of green and make all match arrangements.
 No team should be asked to play before 9.30am at weekends or before 6pm on weekdays unless agreed by mutual agreement.

 Failure to comply with the Challenge date will result in the Opponent becoming the Challenger and taking responsibility for offering play dates and choice of venue.